YaronKoresh/typescript-fullstack-template/README.md

 Adherence to the following quality assurance workflows is mandatory for all development activities:

-* **Automated Remediation (`npm run fix-deps` and `npm run fix-code`)**: This command executes a comprehensive repair sequence, including internal dependency resolution via `fix-deps`, TypeScript definition regeneration, and strict Prettier/ESLint auto-formatting.
+* **Automated Remediation (`npm run check`)**: This command executes a comprehensive repair sequence, including internal dependency resolution via `fix-deps`, TypeScript definition regeneration, and strict Prettier/ESLint auto-formatting.
-* **Strict Verification (`npm run check`)**: This protocol simulates the CI pipeline locally.
-It performs a read-only analysis of type safety, code quality, and unit test coverage to ensure the codebase remains in a deployable state.
 * **Pre-Commit Enforcement**: The repository utilizes Husky to trigger `lint-staged` verification.
 Any commit that violates formatting, typing, or testing standards is automatically rejected.

 ### 4.4.
 Documentation References